amiralinaghi1/credit-risk-pd-model/README.md

 * `TARGET = 0`: No repayment difficulty
 * `TARGET = 1`: Repayment difficulty

-The dataset is not included in this repository due to file size.
-It can be downloaded from the Home Credit Default Risk dataset source.

 ## Methodology

 ### 1. Portfolio Default Rate